The Perfect SWR of 2:1 on an Inductive Load? Or Not?

 Why an SWR of 1.5 to 2 Might Be Better Than You Think

 In amateur radio and RF engineering, many obsess over achieving the elusive 1:1 SWR (Standing Wave Ratio).
-However, a closer look at the physics and system behavior reveals that an SWR between 1.5:1 and 2:1 is not only acceptable—under the right conditions, it can actually be beneficial.
+However, the physics tells a more nuanced story: an SWR between 1.5:1 and 2:1 is not only acceptable—under the right conditions, it can actually be beneficial.

 1. What Does SWR Really Represent?